kossnocorp/typesaurus.com/src/content/docs/get-started/index.md

 Follow this guide to quickly start with Typesaurus in your project.

-:::caution[Before you start!]
+:::tip[Before you start!]
-I highly recommend reading the whole **Getting started** section.
-However, if you're eager to jump right into the code, consider at least finishing [Type safety](/get-started/type-safety/) as it covers the essential concepts, will help you avoid common pitfalls, and fix the most common type errors.
+I highly recommend reading or skimming the whole **Getting started** and **Type safety** sections.
+However, feel free to jump right into code and get back when you encounter a problem or want to learn more.
 :::

 ## Installation